OpenSSL Troubleshooting: Fixing the unable to get local issuer certificate

 console.log('SSL connection established');

-// For HTTPS, you'd usually send an HTTP request here; this example just establishes the connection
+// For HTTPS, you’d typically send an HTTP request here, but this is just a connection example

 // socket.write('GET / HTTP/1.1\r\nHost: ' + server + '\r\n\r\n');